Building a High-Trust Board-CEO Relationship

 About The Event

-The relationship between the Board Chair (or Lead Independent Director), the Board and the CEO has never been more important—particularly in today’s complex governance environment.
-Leveraging insights from NACD’s recent Blue-Ribbon Commission ( BRC) report, The Board & CEO Relationship, will explore what’s needed to build trust and drive strategic impact within this critical relationship.
+The relationship between the Board Chair (or Lead Independent Director), the Board, and the CEO proves more critical than ever in today’s complex governance environment.
+Drawing on insights from NACD’s Blue Ribbon Commission report, The Board & CEO Relationship, the discussion highlighted what is required to build trust, clarify roles, and drive strategic impact within this essential partnership.

-BRC Commissioner Colleen Birdnow Brown will ground the discussion in key findings from the NACD BRC report.
-C.H.
-Robinson President & CEO Dave Bozman and Board Chair Jodee Kozlak will offer perspectives on the CEO–Board relationship from a Fortune 500 company.
-Steve Jennings, Lead Independent Director of Analog Devices will facilitate and add to the conversation.
+BRC Commissioner Colleen Birdnow Brown anchored the conversation in key findings from the NACD report, underscoring the importance of transparency, aligned expectations, and ongoing communication.
+Dave Bozman, President & CEO of C.H.
+Robinson, and Board Chair Jodee Kozlak shared real-world perspectives from a Fortune 500 company, offering practical examples of how strong CEO–Board dynamics support performance and resilience.
+Steve Jennings, Lead Independent Director of Analog Devices, facilitated the session and reinforced the role of independent leadership in strengthening board effectiveness.

 Moderator